crowdsecurity/crowdsec-docs/crowdsec-docs/docs/cscli/cscli_decisions_delete.md

   -t, --type string       the decision type (ie. ban,captcha) -v, --value string      the value to match for in the specified scope -s, --scenario string   the scenario name (ie. crowdsecurity/ssh-bf)
+      --origin string     the value to match for the specified origin (cscli,crowdsec,console,cscli-import,lists,CAPI ...)
       --id string         decision id
       --all               delete all decisions
       --contained         query decisions contained by range